 6.6 In the event of a Dead End being created due to a function of the Laws of the Sport (such as Bowl Displacement) then the WIBC Laws of the Sport rules should be followed and will be played in same direction as originally played even if outwith the time limit.

 7.1 Up until the semi-final stage , Singles 21 shots or 3 hours, Pairs 17 ends or 3 hours, Triples 15 ends or 3 hours, Rinks 17 ends or 3 hours.
-The Handicap singles will be 2 hours.
+The Handicap singles and Billy Buchanan singles will be 21 or 2 hours.
 Single sets will be 3 hours and played to completion – see section 7.1.5.

 7.1.1 If the tie is drawn then an extra end will be played to decide the tie.

-7.1.2 The semi-final and final will be allocated 4 hours apart from the Singles championship, Single Sets and Handicap Singles which will be 3 hours.
+7.1.2 The semi-final and final will be allocated 4 hours apart from the Singles championship, Single Sets , Handicap Singles and Billy Buchanan Singles which will be 3 hours.

 7.1.3 DRESS CODE for Semi-final and final

 Note that in the semi-final and final Dress Code must be consistent with SIBA rules 8a) and b) as per Year book 2018-19.
 Gents can wear grey or black trousers, white polo shirt, white collared shirt and tie, white pullover if worn and club coloured shirts.
 NOTE that all teams must wear the same colour shirt.
 Any team not adhering to this rule run the risk of disqualification.
 The only exception to this rule is where a team is short of a player immediately before a game and requires a substitute to make up the team.